Differentiating juvenile light harlani and juvenile kriderii

 This paper is the first to highlight that over-water uplift is available to soaring migrants at a water barrier in the Western Hemisphere during spring migration.
 We also show that like other soaring raptors, low winds and wind support are important predictors influencing the decision to cross open water.
 Overall, we found that Red-tailed Hawks are flexible and can use varying conditions to cross open water.
 Our findings add to the growing body of research on how soaring raptors overcome water barriers during migration.

-This work was a collaborative effort between the Mackinac Straits Raptor Watch, Michigan State University and the Cornell lab of Ornithology.
+This work was a collaborative effort between the Mackinac Straits Raptor Watch, Michigan State University and the Cornell Lab of Ornithology.

 You can download a PDF of the full open-access paper via this link: https://rdcu.be/eIXXH